 - lessons that Grace may take from language workbench implementation tools

-Position papers, language change proposals, research papers, experience reports and proposals for presentations should be submitted using EasyChair.
+Position papers, language change proposals, research papers, experience reports and proposals for presentations should be submitted using HotCRP.
 (The submission link is in the box on the right.)
 The organisers welcome discussion by email of the suitability of proposals for any form of participation in the workshop.